AlanMcCann/vmix/README.md

-= vmix
+# VmixRubyClient

-Ruby wrapper for VMIX REST API.
+Ruby wrapper for VMIX REST API

-== Installation
+## Installation

 Add this line to your application's Gemfile:

     gem 'vmix_ruby_client'